2s3m4s5l15/burstcoin-mobile-doc/docs/send.md

 ## Verify

-For your transaction to actually take place, you have to verify your transaction by entering the [PIN code](pin.md) of your wallet.
+For your transaction to actually take place, you have to verify your transaction by entering the [PIN code](pin.md) of your account.
 Otherwise, the transaction cannot be executed.